FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Introduction

-In order to give to the reader a clear view of the problem we tackle with our proposal, we lean on paper \cite{ciullo09}.
-Figure \ref{fig:ciullo09} shows that the flow duration (or latency\footnote{The latency refers to the delay elapsed between the first sent and the last packet received.}) of short TCP traffic is strongly impacted by an initial lost packet which is recovered later by an RTO.
-Indeed, at the early stage of the connection, the number of packets exchanged is to small to allow an accurate RTO estimation.
-Thus, an RTO is triggered by the default time value which is set to two seconds by default \cite{rfc1122}.
-In this figure, the authors also give the cumulative distribution function of TCP flow length and the probability density function of their completion time from an experimental measurement dataset obtained during one day on a ISP BRAS link which aggregates more than 30,000 users.
-We have reproduced a similar experiment with ns-2 (i.e. with a similar flow length CDF according to a Pareto distribution) and obtained a similar probability density function of the TCP flows duration as shown in Figure \ref{fig:delaypdf} for the DropTail queue curve.
+In order to give the reader a clear view of the problem we tackle with our proposal, we rely on paper \cite{ciullo09}.
+Figure \ref{fig:ciullo09} shows that the flow duration (or latency\footnote{The latency refers to the delay between the first packet sent and the last received.}) of short TCP traffic is strongly impacted by an initial lost packet which is recovered later by an RTO.
+Indeed, at the early stage of the connection, the number of packets exchanged is too small to allow an accurate RTO estimation.
+Thus, a retransmission is triggered by the default RTO time value which is set to three seconds \cite{rfc1122}.
+In this figure, the authors also give the cumulative distribution function (CDF) of TCP flow length and the probability density function of their completion time from an experimental measurement dataset obtained during one day on a ISP BRAS link which aggregates more than 30,000 users.
+We have simulated a similar experimental scenario with ns-2 (\textit{i.e.} with a similar flow length CDF according to a Pareto distribution) and obtained a similar probability density function of the TCP flows duration as shown in Figure \ref{fig:delaypdf} for the DropTail queue curve.
 Both figures (\ref{fig:ciullo09} and \ref{fig:delaypdf}) clearly highlight a latency peak at $t=3$ seconds which corresponds to this default RTO value \cite{rfc1122}.
-In this experiment scenario, the RTO recovery ratio is equal to 56\% (versus 70\% in the experiments of \cite{ciullo09}).
-As a matter of fact, these experiments show that the success of the TCP slow-start is a key performance indicator.
-The second curve in Figure \ref{fig:delaypdf}, shows the result we obtain by using our proposal called FavourQueue.
+In this experiment scenario, 56\% of dropped packets are recovered after an RTO expires (versus 70\% in the experiments of \cite{ciullo09}).
+As a matter of fact, these experiments show that the success of the TCP slow-start completion is a key performance indicator.
+The second curve in Figure \ref{fig:delaypdf}, shows the result we obtain by using our proposal called FavorQueue (FaQ).
 Clearly, the peak previously emphasized has disappeared.
 This means the initial losses that strongly impacted the TCP traffic performance have decreased.